All of Me (John Legend song): Music video

 The song's music video was shot in Italy just days before Legend's wedding, featuring his fiancée, model Chrissy Teigen.
 The video ends with footage from their actual wedding in Lake Como, Italy.
 On September 12, 2013, the first image from the music video was released.
-On October 2, 2013, the full version of the Nabil Elderkin-directed black and white music video for "All of Me" was released.
+On October 2, 2013, the full version of the Nabil Elderkin-directed black and white music video for "All of Me" was released through Vevo on his YouTube channel.
 The video was meant to bring the relationship full circle, as he chose the man who originally introduced them to each other, Elderkin, to direct it.

 A duet version of the song with accompanying music video was filmed with violinist Lindsey Stirling and released on YouTube on October 26, 2013.

 In November 2015, the YouTube video's title mysteriously changed from 'All of Me' to 'One Last Time' and then changed back.
 The same happened on Spotify and Google Play.
 There has been no explanation for this incident.

-As of April 2022, the music video has received over 2.1 billion views and over 10 million likes on YouTube.
+As of September 2025, the music video has received over 2.5 billion views and over 13 million likes on YouTube.